frioux/blog/content/posts/migrating-blog-to-cloudfront.md

 ### Slow to Update

-Unsurprisngly, because CloudFront is a CDN, there is a TTL on the cached data, so sometimes it can take a few minutes for a modification to the blog to go live.
+Unsurprisingly, because CloudFront is a CDN, there is a TTL on the cached data, so sometimes it can take a few minutes for a modification to the blog to go live.
 Not a huge deal, but good to know anyway.